 But this isn’t the only advantage that attracts homeowners’ attention.
 There are plenty of pros as well as cons that you need to know before making a choice.

-Engineered Wood Siding: Pros and Cons
+Manufactured Wood Siding: Pros and Cons

 There are many types of siding materials and styles, so it can be challenging for homeowners to pick one.
 In order to make a good choice, it’s essential to weigh the pros and cons of each material.
-So, let’s explore what engineered wood has to offer.
+So, let’s explore what composite wood has to offer.

 Benefits of Manufactured Wood Siding